-Stressed factors aside, retailers who ignore this concoction face a bottom line reckoning.
-PriceWaterhouseCooper, for example, warns that that 17 percent of loyal customers will walk away after one bad experience—and 59 percent will bolt after several bad experiences.
+Stressed factors aside, retailers who ignore customer expectations face a bottom-line reckoning.
+PricewaterhouseCoopers, for example, warns that 17 percent of loyal customers will walk away after one bad experience—and 59 percent will bolt after several bad experiences.
 That’s a lot of unhappy consumers and lost revenues.

 What’s more troubling is that a whole lot of companies don’t even know they’re screwing up.
 Consultants Bain and Company found that 80 percent of businesses believe they offer a superior customer experience, while only eight percent of customers held that same view.

-Bain and others suggest the key to closing that gap between customer expectations and their actual experiences is paying more attention to the most influential consumer group: women.
-That’s not only sound advice from a business and marketing standpoint, it’s a feel good strategy that will be a balm to shopper psyches.
+Bain and others suggest the key to closing that gap between customer expectations and female consumer buying behavior is paying more attention to the most influential consumer group: women.
+That’s not only sound advice from a business and marketing standpoint, it’s a feel-good strategy that will be a balm to shoppers’ psyches.

 Women also are more than just consumers, they are prime influencers of what other people buy — by more readily making recommendations, sharing their buying experiences and rating products and services than men.